What is one of the most important components if you want to improve your abilities as a music producer?

-If you’re shopping on a budget you can look at the AKG K240STUDIO Semi-Open Studio Monitor Headphones.
+If you’re shopping on a budget, you can look at the AKG K240STUDIO Semi-Open Studio Monitor Headphones

 They offer many professional features but are slightly less expensive than the ATH-M40x.

-However you may have to sacrifice in terms of frequency response and quality of the structure.
+However, you may have to sacrifice in terms of frequency response and quality of the structure.

-It comes down to what’s featured on your priority list.
+All in all, it really comes down to what’s featured on your priority list.

 This Audio Technica ATH-M40x will serve you well in the studio and is easy to take with wherever you go.